-Since op ening our first store in Scotl and in 1994 we have steadily expanded and now operate over 90 stores across Scotland.
+Since opening our first store in Scotland in 1994 we have steadily expanded and now operate over 90 stores across Scotland.
 Our expansion has only been possible thanks to the help and support of the local communities which we serve.
-We are very proud of our success in Scotl and and the relationships that we have formed with Scottish suppliers and local
+We are very proud of our success in Scotl and and the relationships that we have formed with Scottish suppliers and local offer freshly baked products throughout the day.
+The bakery would stock a wide range of goods from baguettes to doughnuts and cheese twists to However, it's not just our own brand

-As part of our commitment to provide quality and freshness to our customers and to support Scottish suppliers, every Lidl Scotland store offers a large range of products sourced within Scotland.
+As part of our commitment to provide quality and freshness to our customers and to support Scottish suppliers, every Lidl Scotland store offers a large range o products sourced within Scotland.

-In fact, the products sourced from Scotland are of such fantastic quality that many are exported to over 9,500 Lid stores across Europe - something both Lid and Scotland can be proud of!
+In fact, the products sourced from Scotland are of such fantastic quality that many are exported to over 9,500 Lidl stores across Europe - something both Lidl and Scotland can be proud of!